 "Perhaps I was hasty, but it is easily set right," replied the shoemaker, taking down his guitar and beginning to play.
 Hardly had he struck the first notes than his wife sat up; then got on her feet and danced.

-The robbers stared with open mouths, and at last they said, "Master Joseph, you may keep the fifty gold pieces.
+The robbers stared with open mouths, and at last they said, "Shoemaker, you may keep the fifty gold pieces.
 But tell us what you will take for your guitar, for you must sell it to us?"

-"Oh, that is impossible!" replied the shoemaker, "for every time I have a quarrel with my wife I just strike her dead, and so give vent to my anger.
-This has become such a habit with me that I don't think I could break myself of it; and, of course, if I got rid of the guitar I could never bring her back to life again."
+"Oh, no!" replied the shoemaker, "for every time I have a quarrel with my wife I just strike her dead, and so give vent to my anger.
+This has become such a habit with me that I don't think I could break myself of it.
+And if I got rid of the guitar I could never bring her back to life again."

-However, the robbers would not listen to him, and at last he consented to take forty gold pieces for the guitar.
+However, the robbers would not listen to him, and at last he agreed to take forty gold pieces for the guitar.

-Then they all returned to their cave in the forest, delighted with their new purchase, and longing for a chance of trying its powers.
+Then the robbers all returned to their cave in the forest, delighted with their new purchase, and longing for a chance of trying its powers.
 But the captain declared that the first trial belonged to him, and after that the others might have their turn.

 That evening he called to his wife and said, "What have you got for supper?"